nus-cs2103-AY2021S2/ip/docs/README.md

 all tasks?
 Even supports partial searching and date range based searches.

 Once tasks are done (or dusted, even), feel free to swipe them off the list using `delete`, or go the non-destructive route by simply marking as `done`.
+If you're super productive checking items off even before having them on the list, you can mark tasks as `/done` immediately as well.
 How cool is that?

 You can leave the app by clicking on the close button, but of course, a `bye` command with the exact same functionality is supplied for those lazy to use a mouse.